Khurshid Jahan

-Begum Khurshida Jahan Haq (11 August 1939 – 14 June 2006) (nicknamed 'Chocolate Apa') was the Minister of Women's and Children's Affairs of Bangladesh from 2001 to 2006, serving under her sister, Prime Minister Khaleda Zia.
+Begum Khurshida Jahan Haq (11 August 1939 – 14 June 2006) was the Minister of Women's and Children's Affairs of Bangladesh from 2001 to 2006, serving under her sister, Prime Minister Khaleda Zia.
 During her term in office, she worked to curb human trafficking of women and children in Bangladesh, as well as to provide programs and services to rehabilitate former victims of human trafficking.

 Early life and education

 Khurshid Jahan Haq was born on 11 August 1939 in Balaburi, in the Dinajpur District of the Bengal Presidency.
 She belonged to a Bengali Muslim family with origins in Fulgazi, Feni District.
 She was the daughter of tea-businessman Iskandar Ali Majumder, who was in turn the son of Salamat Ali Majumdar, who was the son of Azgar Ali Majumdar, who was the son of Nahar Muhammad Khan, who was the son of Murad Khan, a 16th-century Middle Eastern immigrant.
 Her mother, Taiyaba Majumder, was from Chandbari (now in Uttar Dinajpur District).

 After matriculation from the local schools, she attended Kumudini College where she received a BA degree in 1958.
 During her college years, she was active in student government and served as Secretary of the Students' Union in 1956–57.